The Top 5 Native Ad Platforms For Advertisers And Publishers to Profit

 - Tracking: Conversion rules, specific-page tracking, event tracking, custom audience segmentation

 One key feature is the ability to import Google Ads data, which can save time and effort when setting up campaigns.
-Gemini also offers an option to import ad data from Excel, making it easy to get started with large-scale campaigns.
+Gemini also offers an option to import ad data from Excel, making it easy to get started with large-scale native advertising campaigns.

 4. MGID: Programmatic Advertising Platform